-A startling article published by The Canadian Press.
+A startling article published by CTV.
 A peer-reviewed manuscript published in the journal Proceedings of the National Academy of Sciences suggests that hydroelectric plants will emit more methylmercury into ecosystems than climate change.
 Methylmercury is a neurotoxin created as mercury mixes with bacteria and is associated with heart issues and intellectual problems in children.
-As sea ice melts, high levels of the substance have ended up in sea life.
+As sea ice melts, the news report says, high levels of the substance have ended up in sea life.

 Harvard researchers led by Elsie Sunderland, associate professor of environmental engineering and environmental health, measured baseline methylmercury levels in Lake Melville.
 They noted that concentrations in plankton peaked between one and 10 metres under the water, just as they do in the central Arctic Ocean.